Ex-post costs and charges disclosure

 What costs and charges need to be disclosed?

-Information needs to be provided about all costs and charges incurred by yourself for trading and holding certain investments.
-This includes both ii’s, product manufacturers and all other costs and charges associated with the investment.
+Information needs to be provided about all costs and charges incurred by investors for trading and holding certain investments.
+This includes ii’s costs, product manufacturers’ costs and all other costs and charges associated with the investment.
 Other costs and charges include Stamp Duty, and tax on dividends.

 What are product manufacturers and distributors?

-A manufacturer (e.g. Fidelity) is a firm which creates, develops, issues and/or designs investments.
-A distributor (e.g. ii) is a firm which provides investment services to customers.
+A manufacturer is a firm which creates, develops, issues and/or designs investments.
+Examples are Fidelity and Blackrock.
+A distributor is a firm which provides investment services to customers. interactive investor is a distributor.

 Are there any other costs and charges that are excluded?

 Yes.
-The new rule is only concerned with the costs associated with the provision of the investment services.
-Although ii levies charges for services such as our quarterly charges, Clearing House Automated Payment System (CHAPS) fees and debit interest, these are not included within the ex-post costs disclosure.
+The regulation is only concerned with the costs associated with the provision of the investment services.
+Although ii levies charges for services such as our monthly charges, Clearing House Automated Payment System (CHAPS) fees and debit interest, these are not included within the ex-post costs disclosure.

 Are government charges included in the figures?